Hellertown Historical Society News

 The society’s website is just one tool being used to improve services to the community.
 In fact you could say that Hellertown Historical Society, through use of technology, is rapidly coming “Back to the Future.”
 Tools such as Past Perfect software (complex software used to record and track donated artifacts, membership, etc. in process of being obtained and implemented), use of email addresses, etc., are helping small historical societies (such as ours) meet future challenges head on.

-HHS Welcomes New Director - During the February 2015 Board of Directors Meeting the Directors unanimously voted to welcome Tina Krasnansky as the newest member of the Board.
+HHS Welcomes New Director - During the July 2017 Board of Directors Meeting the Directors unanimously voted to welcome Larry Sutton as the newest member of the Board.
 Larry, a staunch supporter of Hellertown Historical Society and a valued volunteer and advisor, will be officially installed during the August Board of Directors meeting.

 Tavern Room Usage is Up - Word of mouth continues to spread, the Tavern Room at the Heller-Wagner Grist Mill is the perfect venue for intimate social gatherings.
 The 2016 calendar is filling fast.
 If you are considering an event and use of the Tavern Room, now is the time to reserve your date.
 It may not be available if you wait.

 Additional caterers have signed on as preferred partners in this exquisite venue.
 Patrons are also permitted the comfort of self-catering their own food.

 The Tavern Room consists of two heated/air-conditioned rooms and amenities including a service sink, refrigerator, projection screen and Wi-Fi.

 Click here for more information pertaining to the Tavern Room.